-Ethereum Classic’s team responded that they are looking into Coinbase’s assertions and hasn’t found any conclusion yet.
-The team noted, “Facts are facts and as the situation develops we’ll soon get a full picture of what actually took place.”
+Ethereum Classic’s team responded that they are looking into Coinbase’s assertions and haven’t found any conclusion yet.
+The team noted, “Facts are facts, and as the situation develops we’ll soon get a full picture of what actually took place.”

 Regarding @coinbase account of recent events: they allegedly detected double spends but unfortunately did not connect with ETC personnel regarding the attack.